BestTimesToVisit.com Logo

 When is the absolute best time to visit Denali for wildlife viewing, and what should I pack for it?

 For peak wildlife sightings, aim for late May through early June or late August into September.
-During these shoulder seasons, the animals are more active, and you'll have fewer crowds than in July.
+During these shoulder seasons, the animals are often more active as they forage before winter or prepare for mating.
 Pack layers, layers, and more layers!
-Think thermal base layers, fleece mid-layers, and a waterproof/windproof outer shell, plus sturdy, broken-in hiking boots, a wide-brimmed hat, and sunglasses – the Alaskan sun can be surprisingly intense, even on cooler days.
+Think waterproof and windproof outer shells, warm fleece or down mid-layers, and sturdy, broken-in hiking boots, as the weather can change on a dime.

 How do I actually get *into* the park, and is it true I can't drive my own car very far?

-What's the deal with mosquitos in Denali, and are they really as bad as people say?
+What's the deal with the mosquitos?
+Are they as bad as people say?

 What is the cheapest month to visit Denali National Park, USA?